 Navigate to the “Program Materials” section of the application and click on the “Documents” tab.
 Upload proof that you have submitted a completed and signed Immunization and Tests Required Form to Castlebranch using a screenshot or confirmatory email under the “Personal Statement” tab.

 - You can save your progress and continue completing your application at a later time, however your application is not submitted for processing until you pay the $25 application fee.

 - Navigate to the “Submit Application” tab at the top of the application home page to schedule the payment for your application and submit it to the program.
 We are unable to review any application that has not been submitted through this tab by the June 1st.

 - Academic GPA of prerequisites and completed co-requisites: 40%

 Provisional Admission Information

-- Criminal background check
+- Criminal Background Check

-- Drug screen
+- Drug Screening

-- Proof of health insurance
+- Proof of Health Insurance

-- Seasonal flu vaccine
+- Seasonal Flu Vaccine